Visiting the county court house for research?

 Bedford County

 Bedford County was created March 9, 1771 from part of Cumberland County.
-The name comes from the Duke of Bedford, after whom Ft.
-Bedford was named in 1759.
-The county seat, Bedford, was built on the site of Ft.
-Bedford and incorporated on March 13, 1795.
+The name comes from the Duke of Bedford, after whom Fort Bedford was named in 1759.
+The county seat, Bedford, was built on the site of the fort and incorporated on March 13, 1795.

 History of Bedford County